brandonwisnicki/infinarray/README.md

 - Enjoy the low memory footprint of streams with the flexibility of in-memory arrays
 - Automatically caches elements you will likely use to prevent unnecessary file reads
+- Update the array and the underlying file through `Infinarray.push`
 - Use all the most common JS array operations you already know
 - Fully type-safe
 - Built around Node.js streams